 Now, as CEO of Emergency Medical Resources, LLC, he is a consultant to and representative for a variety of tactical and emergency care equipment manufacturers as well as being involved with the US military.
 For several years in the 1990s, Clinchy served as a board member of the Special Operations Medical Association and remains a life member of that organization.
 For almost thirteen years, Clinchy was a volunteer with the US Coast Guard Auxiliary with his service ending in 2011 as Chief of Staff, Coastal Region 8th Coast Guard District.
 He had previously served as the Chief of the National Education Department of the US Coast Guard Auxiliary as well as Director of the National Marketing Group and developer of the original Coast Guard Waterway Watch program that focused on maritime domain awareness following 9-11.
 He also served as an instructor-trainer for HAZWOPER (Hazardous Waste Operations and Emergency Response) and as an instructor for the Coast Guard's Team Coordination Training.

-Doc is Co-Chair of FloridaOne, Inc., a paramedic with the FL1 DMAT, part of the National Disaster Medical System, is a member of the Emerald Coast Crisis Stress Team (CISM/CISD), and Director of the FloridaOne Medical Assistance Team.
+Doc is a board member of FloridaOne, Inc., and was its founding chairman, a paramedic with the FL1 DMAT, part of the National Disaster Medical System, is a member of the Emerald Coast Crisis Stress Team (CISM/CISD), and Director of the FloridaOne Disaster Response Medical Team.
 He serves, additionally, as the Training Officer, Planning Team Leader, and Acting Public Information Officer.
 Widely published in EMS periodicals, Doc is the author of a number of published works listed below.
 Dr. Clinchy is a US Navy veteran.

 Publications of note: Open Water Sport Diver Manual; Advanced Sport Diver Manual; Dive First Responder; Emergency Medical Care Chapter, NOAA Diving Manual, 4e; Captain's Quick Guides - Emergency First Aid On Board; and, Chapter on Emergency First Aid On Board, The Instant Handbook of Boat Handling, Navigation, and Seamanship.